Editorial Methodology

 Analytical Standards

-Großwald distinguishes clearly between fact and analysis.
+Großwald distinguishes between reporting and assessment structurally, not only in wording.
 Our editorial conventions:

-• Factual reporting uses direct, declarative language and cites sources.
+- Factual reporting uses direct, declarative language and cites sources.
+In Signal, the body of each item is reporting; every item carries an inline sources line.

-• Uncertainty is acknowledged explicitly.
+- Factual uncertainty is acknowledged explicitly in the reporting.
 Where delivery timelines, programme milestones, or political decisions are not yet confirmed, we use markers such as "expected," "planned," "TBC," or "probable but not yet confirmed."

 Editorial Products